Bosom Friends Bradford

 • Sent flowers to members needing support after receiving bad news

-• Provided grants to individuals referred by the Welfare Service (Cancer Support Yorkshire) as in financial need
+• Provided grants to individuals referred by the Welfare Service (Cancer Support Yorkshire) and Breast Care Nurses as in financial need

 • Maintained high visibility on social media through educational posts and the sharing of posts from other agencies

-• Subsidised the cost of the Xmas party at Raggalds
+• Subsidised the cost of the Xmas party at The Moorlands

 • Funded the cost of the meal at The Tyke for the AGM in March